erdemblkc/erdemblkc/README.md

       </div>
       <br />
       <p>
-        A toy-themed FPS game where you fight against zombie waves to <strong>find a cure for the virus</strong>.
-Character modeling and mechanics are developed by me.
+        <strong>[Work in Progress]</strong> A toy-themed FPS game where you fight against zombie waves to find a cure for the virus.
+I am currently developing the character models and mechanics.
       </p>
       <p>
         <strong>Tech:</strong>